Generative AI Best Practices

 As educators at a Jesuit institution, we are called to uphold integrity, care for the whole person (cura personalis), and promote reflective, student-centered teaching.
 When used thoughtfully, generative artificial intelligence (AI) tools can support these values by enhancing creativity, saving time, and deepening engagement.

-Faculty are encouraged to explore AI tools in their course design and instruction when used in ways that align with Xavier’s values and policies.
+Faculty are invited to explore AI tools in their course design and instruction when used in ways that align with Xavier’s values and policies.
 Thoughtful use of these tools can promote efficiency, inclusion, and reflection.

-Acceptable uses include:
+Thoughtful uses include:

 • Brainstorming ideas for assignments, discussion questions, or rubrics